tannertechnology/blog/content/posts/splashtoprmm.md

 ## Create XDG association
-### The following instructions have only been tested on Ubuntu
+### The following instructions have only been tested on Ubuntu & Fedora

 Create `~/.local/share/applications/st-rmm.desktop` with this content, replacing `username` on the Exec= line with your username: